Are silver nanoparticles a silver bullet against microbes?

-Category: Climate Hits: 2Antimicrobials are used to kill or slow the growth of bacteria, viruses and other microorganisms.
+Category: Climate Hits: 6Antimicrobials are used to kill or slow the growth of bacteria, viruses and other microorganisms.
 They are essential to preventing and treating infections, but they also pose a global threat to public health when microorganisms develop antimicrobial resistance.
 A lab studied the mechanisms behind bacterial resistance to silver nanoparticles to determine if their ubiquitous use is a solution to this challenge or if it is perhaps fueling the fire.

 Read more https://www.sciencedaily.com/releases/2021/07/210713145816.htm